memery/memery-legacy/README.md

 not exist when memery needs them, empty ones will be created.
 (This does not apply to config, memery will crash without it)

-All of them will ignore empty lines and lines starting with #.
+All of them except the main configuration will ignore empty lines and lines starting with #.

 ### config

-This file is read only on startup and should contain memery's nick, channel(s), server and port.
+This file is read only on startup and should contain memery's nick, channel(s), server, port and command prefix (currently unused.)
 Example:

-    nick:memery
-    channels:#channel
-    server:serv.errr.net
-    port:1234
+    {
+        "nick": "memery",
+        "channels": ["#channel"],
+        "server": "serv.errr.net",
+        "port": 1234,
+        "command_prefix": "!"
+    }

 Note the 's' in channelS!
 It should be there even if only one channels it to be joined.